wavemaker/docs/learn/app-development/ui-design/creating-themes.md

 ## Creating WaveMaker Theme for Web apps using Bootswatch

 Bootswatch provides bootstrap themes that can be integrated into your WaveMaker web apps.
-The prerequisites and setup for building WaveMaker theme are the same as mentioned in the [previous section](#create-theme).
+The prerequisites and setup for building the WaveMaker theme are the same as mentioned in the [previous section](#create-theme).

 1. Select a theme from [Bootswatch](https://bootswatch.com/3/).
 2. Download the `variables.less` and `bootswatch.less` files for the selected theme.